7wei/shareuhack/_posts/learn-to-financial-freedom-from-amazon-bestsellers/index.md

       src: 'Amazon',
     },
   ]
+about: 'The article on Shareuhack discusses the Law of Attraction, emphasizing how positive thinking and goal setting can help manifest one’s desires.
+It provides techniques such as using a vision board and offers examples and books on the subject.
+The article aims to inspire personal growth and self-improvement by adopting a success mindset.'
+description: 'The article on Shareuhack discusses the Law of Attraction, emphasizing how positive thinking and goal setting can help manifest one’s desires.
+It provides techniques such as using a vision board and offers examples and books on the subject.
+The article aims to inspire personal growth and self-improvement by adopting a success mindset. '
 ---

 Instead of discussing the Holy Grail of Wealth Freedom, this article summarizes the key messages from several reputable authors of Amazon’s investment bestsellers, providing us with a more stable concept of financial management and the path to financial freedom.